HBBEEP/DRL_FinalProject/readme.md

 - **merge_count_reward**

-From another literature review about 'xxxxxx' that applied normalization to the reward term by using the ratio of the number of tiles merged in that step.
+From the third literature review that applied normalization to the reward term by using the ratio of the number of tiles merged in that step.
 Building on this idea, we also added a score board term that was calculated as a ratio with the goal score.
 This represents not only how many tiles were merged in that step but also provides the impact of the tile scores that were merged at that step.
 The penalty reward term was defined as same as the full_score_reward but reduce subtract value from 10 to 0.01 follow the reward size.

 ```math
 reward = \frac{n_{tilesmerged}}{max_{tilesmerge}} + \frac{boardscore_{new}-boardscore_{old}}{boardscore_{max}}